maybebyte/anthesis/nix-internals-cflags.md

 I'm definitely open to [pull
 requests](https://github.com/maybebyte/anthesis/pulls), especially to
 fix issues.
 Pull requests to add missing details to anything listed, or to add new items along with details, are welcome as well.
-Though it's unlikely that I'll add in forks of systems already mentioned unless they differ enough in content to be interesting.
+Though I'm unlikely to add forks of systems already mentioned unless they differ enough in content to be interesting.

 ## Table of Contents